 Birds

-Aubusson tapestry woven by the Tapisseries de France cooperative.
+Aubusson tapestry woven by the cooperative Tapisseries de France.

 1952.

-While birds are a recurring motif in Perrot's tapestries (almost a trademark!), landscape backgrounds are rare.
-Yet, the artist produced numerous gouaches inspired by his travels (the Doubs region, the Auvergne, Collioure, the Canary Islands…), a sensitive body of work that has remained, for the most part, private.
+If, in tapestry, birds are recurring in Perrot (like a trademark!), the background with a landscape pattern is rare.
+However, the artist produced many gouaches as he traveled (Doubs, Auvergne, Collioure, the Canaries…), a sensitive work that remained, for the most part, confidential.

 Bibliography: